-The Richard A. Miner School of Computer & Information Sciences has active research programs that support both graduate and undergraduate students.
+The Richard A. Miner School of Computer and Information Sciences has active research programs that support both graduate and undergraduate students.
 We have close ties with regional and national high-tech companies and research labs/institutes, who employ our current students and alumni.

 Our research is funded by the National Science Foundation, National Institutes of Health, Defense Advanced Research Projects Agency, National Institute of Standards and Technology, Office of Naval Research, Army Research Office, Department of Energy, and other government and industry sources.